Instant Pot Boiled Peanuts

 This blog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 I may make a small commission if you make a purchase through one of these links at no cost to you.

-I’m a newbie to boiled peanuts and I’ll be honest, the first time I saw a boiled peanut shack (seriously a shack) I turned my nose up and said out loud, “Gross!”
-It was alongside the road in Mississippi with a hand-written sign that simply stated Boiled Peanuts.
+I’m a newbie to boiled peanuts and to be honest, the first time I saw a boiled peanut shack (seriously a shack) I turned my nose up and said out loud, “Gross!”
+It was alongside a road in Mississippi with a hand-written sign that simply stated Boiled Peanuts.

-I was on my way from Arkansas to Birmingham, Alabama to interview for the test kitchen position at Oxmoor House (Southern Living cookbook publisher at the time).
-The four lane 278 highway from Memphis to Birmingham was not yet finished so I traveled the two lane 78 highway (which I loved getting to drive the the quaint towns-unless I was in a hurry).
+I was on my way from Arkansas to Birmingham, Alabama to interview for the test kitchen position at Oxmoor House (Southern Living cookbooks publisher at the time).
+The four lane 278 highway (now I22) from Memphis to Birmingham was not yet finished so I traveled the two lane 78 highway (which I loved getting to drive through the quaint small towns-unless I was in a hurry).
 I was working as a quality control manager in a large hospital as my first job right out of college and food safety was my job!
 The sight of an outdoor kettle cooking goobers to a mushy pulp sounded unappealing to me.

 Why cook Boiled Peanuts in an Instant Pot?